-During their evolution, embedded systems became more and more dynamic in terms of resource requirements, making the computational load to be hardly predicted in advance.
-The combination of real-time features in dynamic environments, together with cost and resource constraints, created new problems to be addressed in the design of such systems, at different levels of the architecture.
-Moreover, the development of multi-core platforms introduced an additional degree of complexity, requiring new methodologies for designing software, performing feasibility analysis, and achieving efficient allocation and scheduling of the application tasks.
+Today's embedded systems are required to work in dynamic environments, where the characteristics of the computational load cannot always be predicted in advance.
+The combination of real-time features in dynamic environments, together with cost and resource constraints, creates new problems to be addressed in the design of such systems, at different architecture levels.

-To cope with dynamic resource requirements, a system must be able to adjust its internal strategies in response to a change in the environment, to keep the system performance at a desired level [Loo03, Eke05].
+To efficiently operate in dynamic environments, a system must be adaptive; that is, it must be able to adjust its internal strategies in response to a change in the environment, to keep the system performance at a desired level [Loo03, Eke05].
 Implementing adaptive embedded systems requires specific support at different levels of the software architecture.
 The most important component affecting adaptiveness is the kernel, hence specific research efforts are being devoted to flexible, as well as predictable real-time scheduling and resource management policies [But06].
 However, flexibility can also be introduced above the operating system, in a software layer denoted as a middleware.
 To investigate such a possibility, other research groups are working on this level to introduce adaptivity and QoS management [Sch03, Wan05, Sch06, Gar02].

-There are cases in which embedded systems are large and distributed among several computing nodes.
-In these cases, special network methodologies are needed to achieve adaptive behavior and predictable response [Alm03] [Ped05].
+Some embedded systems are large and distributed among several computing nodes.
+In these cases, special network methodologies are investigated to achieve adaptive behavior and predictable response [Alm03] [Ped05].
 Several research efforts have also been placed in addressing wireless sensor networks (WSN) [Sta03], mobile ad-hoc networks MANET [Joh96, Wu04, Fac05] and other networked systems for which, albeit the dynamic nature and resource scarcity of the infrastructure, timeliness is still a requirement.